antoinearnoud/book-fortran/chapter2.md

 ### Subroutines

-A subroutine is similar to a function but it does not return a variable.
+A subroutine is similar to a function but it does not necessarily return a variable.
 Instead, it executes the code inside it.
 Declaring a subroutine is done as follows

 ```fortran
 subroutine mysubroutine(a,b,c)